The economy as we knew it might be over, Fed Chairman says - KTVZ

 While the prospect of a vaccine is goods news, many questions remain, including the resurgence of the virus around the world.

 US stocks weakened following Powell’s sobering comments.
-The market had lately had been rallying on vaccine hopes.
+The market had lately been rallying on vaccine hopes.

 Comments